A few years ago, a friend of mine, who lives in the UK, sent me an email of an article that was posted in the UK’s Sunday Times. The title was:

 “Surely it is impossible that a piece of paper, the constitution, can command the allegiance — indeed, the reverence — that the American system will require?
 Most stunning of all, you are watching the first nation in the world translate an ideology of individual liberty into a governing creed.
 As an educated European of the 18th century you are familiar with the Enlightenment.
 But philosophy is one thing; it is quite another to restrict the power of the central government as radically as the American constitution does.”

-I think our liberty has degenerated into licentiousness and the answer to the sub-title’s question, “is its (the Constitution’s) unique appeal waning?”
+I think our liberty has degenerated and the answer to the sub-title’s question, “is its (the Constitution’s) unique appeal waning?”

-Yes, the freedom the Constitution gave us is waning and our “take risks,” “work hard,” mentality is being replaced by Federal controlled health care, food stamps, cell phones, welfare and unemployment checks.
+Yes, the freedom the Constitution gave us is waning and our “take risks,” “work hard,” mentality was being replaced by Federal controlled health care, food stamps, cell phones, welfare and unemployment checks.

 As John Adams said, “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”

 Having been born in 1937, the first half of my life was spent in a much freer America.
 I’ve watched as a person’s ability to create his own business has become more and more difficult.
-My God, a car salesmen need college degree’s to sell cars.
+My God, car salesmen need college degrees to sell cars!

-America has the worst job situation since the great depression and not one person is asking the federal government to get out of the way and let the free market work.
-A form of crony capitalism has replaced free market capitalism and we are falling fast.
+America has had the worst job situation since the great depression and one person has turned that around.
+By asking the federal government to get out of the way and let the free market work that person is Donald Trump, our president.

-It’s the evil in man who strives for more power that trumps the good in man who only seeks freedom.
+It’s the evil in man who strives for more power to control the good in man who only seeks freedom.
 That evil resides in the minds of the Left and if you believe anything else, you’ve been had.